alanreidt/resume/README.md

 I'd even say not only Frontend, but everything that correlates to computers drives me a lot and I'm eager to gain knowledge in these fields too.

 ### Why me?
 My main shinning spot among many others is that I know what I want, why I want that and how to accomplish it.
+I've planned my future ~10 years ahead.

+I'm not afraid of learning tools that will help to improve my work process, as same as different configuration processes, because I know it's part of a job, the job I like.

+I always look for better ways, when I'm unsatisfied with anything.
+For example, React's one-way state architecture simplifies a mental overhead about state flow, but it violates integrity of a component.
+So, I want to find a solution for that.

 ### Skills
   - Responsive HTML/CSS